Phyleas/windows-uwp.fr-fr/windows-apps-src/design/input/ink-toolbar.md

                     TargetInkCanvas="{x:Bind inkCanvas}" />
         ```

-1. Revenez dans le fichier InkToolbarSnippetHostViewModel.cs pour ajouter notre `PortraitLayout` et `LeftHandedLayout` propriétés bool à la `InkToolbarSnippetHostViewModel` (classe), ainsi que de la prise en charge de la reliaison `PortraitLayout` lorsque la valeur de cette propriété change.
+1. Return to the InkToolbarSnippetHostViewModel.cs file to add our `PortraitLayout` and `LeftHandedLayout` bool properties to the `InkToolbarSnippetHostViewModel` class, along with support for rebinding `PortraitLayout` when that property value changes.
     ```csharp
     public bool LeftHandedLayout
     {